bizyb/simi/README.md

 This user is automatically created.

 # TODO
+- [x] Deploy for beta testing
-⋅⋅* supervisord/k8 to manage the containers
+- [ ] supervisord/k8 to manage the containers
-⋅⋅* secure endpoints where user login status check isn't already being done
+- [ ] secure endpoints where user login status check isn't already being done